SudoMakeMeASandwichDE/unipkg/README.md

 ## Installation

 1. ensure you have at least Python version 3.10 installed on your Linux system
-2. clone the repository or download the source code
-3. open a terminal in the project folder and run `pip install .`
+2. run `pip install unipkg`

 ## Usage

-To use `unipkg`, run the script with the desired command and any necessary package names.
+To use `unipkg`, run the command with the desired argument and any necessary package names.
 The basic syntax is:

 ```bash
 unipkg <manage> [packages]